wintercms/cli/README.md

 This command allows you to check that your current environment can run October CMS.

-The command checks for your PHP version and various PHP extensions
+The command checks that your PHP version is compatible, ensures that the necessary extensions are installed and that configuration settings for PHP are correctly set.
+If any requirements are not met, the command will give you suggestions on the necessary steps to take in order to make your environment compatible for October CMS.